Yom Kippur War: Israeli forces across the Suez

 At the same time, two tank companies and mechanized infantry attacked Nefisha, supported with close air support.
-The Egyptian commando battalion in charge of Nefisha managed to repel the attack after prolonged, heavy fighting that closed to very short distances.
+The Egyptian Sa'iqa commando battalion in charge of Nefisha managed to repel the attack after prolonged, heavy fighting that closed to very short distances.
 The Israelis lost three tanks, two half-tracks, and a large number of men.
-For their part the Sa'iqa at Nefisha lost 24 commandos, including four officers, and 42 wounded, including three officers.
-Edgar O'Ballance mentions a counterattack by the Sa'iqa which took place during the afternoon and pushed some of Sharon's troops back along the Sweetwater Canal.
+For their part the Sa'iqa commandos at Nefisha lost 24 killed, including four officers, and 42 wounded, including three officers.
+Edgar O'Ballance mentions a counterattack by the Egyptian Sa'iqa which took place during the afternoon and pushed some of Sharon's Israeli troops back along the Sweetwater Canal.
 The Israeli attack had been thoroughly routed.

 Israeli forces failed to get behind Ismailia and encircle the city.
 The Israeli advance on Ismailia was stopped 10 km south of the city.
 The IDF failed to cut supplies for the Egyptian Second Army or to occupy Ismailia.
 The Egyptians registered a tactical and strategic victory in the defense of Ismailia, stopping an encirclement of their large forces on the east bank of the Suez Canal and ensuring their supply lines remained open.

 On the northern front, the Israelis also attacked Port Said, facing Egyptian troops and a 900-strong Tunisian unit, who fought a defensive battle.
 The Egyptian government claimed that the city was repeatedly bombed by Israeli jets, and that hundreds of civilians were killed or wounded.

 Adan and Magen moved south, decisively defeating the Egyptians in a series of engagements, though they often encountered determined Egyptian resistance, and both sides suffered heavy casualties.
 Adan advanced towards the Sweetwater Canal area, planning to break out into the surrounding desert and hit the Geneifa Hills, where many SAM sites were located.
 Adan's three armored brigades fanned out, with one advancing through the Geneifa Hills, another along a parallel road south of them, and the third advancing towards Mina.
 Adan's brigades met resistance from dug-in Egyptian forces in the Sweetwater Canal area's greenbelt.
 Adan's other brigades were also held by a line of Egyptian military camps and installations.
 Adan was also harassed by the Egyptian Air Force.

 The Israelis slowly advanced, bypassing Egyptian positions whenever possible.
 After being denied air support due to the presence of two SAM batteries that had been brought forward, Adan sent two brigades to attack them.
 The brigades slipped past the dug-in Egyptian infantry, moving out from the greenbelt for more than 8 km, and fought off multiple Egyptian counterattacks.
 From a distance of 4 km, they shelled and destroyed the SAMs, allowing the IAF to provide Adan with close air support.
 Adan's troops advanced through the greenbelt and fought their way to the Geneifa Hills, clashing with scattered Egyptian, Kuwaiti and Palestinian troops.
 The Israelis clashed with an Egyptian armored unit at Mitzeneft and destroyed multiple SAM sites.
 Adan also captured Fayid Airport, which was subsequently prepared by Israeli crews to serve as a supply base and to fly out wounded soldiers.